Is Florida Workers’ Compensation insurance required?

 - Temporary total disability means a doctor has verified that the injured person cannot work because of a work-related injury.
 They can receive up to two-thirds of their average weekly wage for up to 104 weeks.

 - Permanent impairment disability means a doctor assesses an injury that will not improve significantly.
 Employees may receive up to 75% of their temporary disability rate.
 Benefits can be estimated by the Florida Department of Financial Services calculator.

 - Cases of permanent total disability occur when the employee is permanently unable to work.
 Up to two-thirds of the person’s average weekly wage will be covered until they’re 75 years old.

 Workers’ comp death benefits in Florida

 In the unfortunate event of an employee’s death, workers’ compensation provides 66.67% of the deceased worker’s average weekly wage to dependents, up to $150,000.

 What if you don’t have Workers’ Comp in Florida?

 Failing to provide workers’ comp when required under Florida law can result in a stop-work order enforced by the Division of Workers’ Compensation.
 Stop-work orders happen about 2,500 times a year or an average of almost seven times a day, according to data provided by the state.

-Because the risk of a job-related injury is greater for certain professions, workers’ compensation costs vary across industries.
+Workers’ compensation costs vary across industries.
 Factors that influence price include: